Azerbaijan Amelioration and Water Farm Company

 Azerbaijan Amelioration and Water Farm Open Joint Stock Company (Azərbaycan Meliorasiya və Su Təsərrüfatı Açıq Səhmdar Cəmiyyəti) is a public company providing public services in the field of water management, carries out the activities related to the development of water supply and distribution.

 History

 Centralized management of water supplies was first created under the People's Commissariat of the Azerbaijan SSR in 1920.
-In 1925, the Department was established under the Supreme Economic Council of the Azerbaijan SSR and it was called "Azvodkhoz".
+In 1925, the Department was established under the Supreme Economic Council of the Azerbaijan SSR, and it was called "Azvodkhoz".

-In 1941, it was renamed to “National Commissariat of Water Industry of Azerbaijan” and in 1966, Ministry of Amelioration and Water Farm of the Azerbaijan SSR was established.
+In 1941, it was renamed to “National Commissariat of Water Industry of Azerbaijan” and in 1966, the Ministry of Amelioration and Water Farm of the Azerbaijan SSR was established.

 On October 23, 2004, the centralized water management was established under the Ministry of Agriculture of the Republic of Azerbaijan.

-According to decree of President, the public entity named “Azerbaijan Amelioration and Water Farm” was created on February 23, 2006.
+According to a decree of the President, the public entity named “Azerbaijan Amelioration and Water Farm” was created on February 23, 2006.
 According to the decree, the water supply of Azerbaijan is managed by this entity in cooperation with other government structures.